SEND Information Report

 e.g. attention deficit hyperactive disorder (ADHD), attention deficit disorder (ADD), depression, eating disorders, attachment disorder

 e.g. vision impairment (VI), hearing impairment (HI) or a multi-sensory impairment (MSI) or Cerebral Palsy (CP), epilepsy.

-We will follow the statutory guidance on supporting pupils at school with specific medical conditions.
+We will follow the statutory guidance on supporting students at school with specific medical conditions.

-We will plan and deliver education provision in accordance with the pupil's healthcare plan, if they have one.
+We will plan and deliver education provision in accordance with the student’s healthcare plan, if they have one.

 We are aware that there are other factors which are not SEN but may impact on progress & attainment including: